mccxiv/atom-themes/README.md

   - Causes extra network requests.
   - Detects if the image's background is dark or light.
   - The image palette contains 6-10 colors.
   - :warning: Only supported filetypes will have metadata.
-(None for svg, gif, etc)
+(No metadata for svg, gif, etc...)

 ```js